stormpath/stormpath.github.io/source/php/product-guide/index.markdown

 For most applications that have only a single assigned directory, the account is persisted in that directory immediately - the application developer does not even really need to know that Stormpath automates this.

 However, applications that map more than one directory or group to define their account base have the option of specifying _which_ of those mapped locations should receive newly created accounts.
-You can choose a default `new account location`.
-If you do not choose one, the first one in the list of mapped directories is the default location to store new accounts.
+You must choose a default [new account location](#account-store-mapping-default-account-store).

 <a class="anchor" name="application-welcome-email"></a>
 ##### Send a Welcome Email